|

 golden orb-weaver - The

-Find-a-spider Guide for Australian Spiders, University of Southern
+Find-a-spider Guide for the Spiders of Southern Queensland, Dr Ron

 - 3. A Guide to Australian Spiders - Densey Clyne, Melbourne, Nelson